ChetanBorkar14/MU-CP-CODES/README.md

 46. Write a C program to find maximum and minimum elements in array using recursion.

 ## POINTERS
-49. Write a C program to create, initialize and use pointers.
+47. Write a C program to copy an array to another array using pointers
-52. Write a C program to swap two arrays using pointers.
+48. Write a C program to swap two arrays using pointers.
-52. Write a C program to find length of string using pointers.
+49. Write a C program to find length of string using pointers.
-53. Write a C program to return multiple value from function using pointers.
+50. Write a C program to sort an array using pointer in ascending order.

 ## STRUCTS
-54. Accept a record of only 1 student.
+51. Accept a record of only 1 student.
 Record of a student has following information: Name (single entity which contains space separated name, middle name, surname), Age, email id, overall GPA
-55. A class has n number of students.
-Each student has a record containing the following fields:- Name(single entity which contains space separated name, middle name, surname), Age, Branch, overall Score.
-Sort these students decreasingly by their scores.
-56. Write a program to design a structure Employee with members Employee No, Employee Name, Experience and salary.
+52. Write a program to design a structure Employee with members Employee No, Employee Name, Experience and salary.
 Read the information of 100 employees and display employee information that is having 5 years or more experience and salary less than Rs.
 10,000.

 ## UNION
-57. Write a program to carry out operations on a single dimensional array:Reading an array (populating with int data) Display array Insertion of data in an ordered array Deletion of data
+53. Write a program to carry out operations on a single dimensional array:Reading an array (populating with int data) Display array Insertion of data in an ordered array Deletion of data